No Fee Until We Collect

 How Can a Car Accident Attorney at Ankin Law Help Your Case?

 Retaining a car accident attorney with Ankin Law helps you secure a favorable outcome for your case.
 A study conducted by the Insurance Research Council revealed that claimants who retain an attorney achieve 40% higher settlements.
-In addition to helping you recover maximum compensation, our car accident attorneys help your case by:
+How can we help your case?

-• Offering you a FREE consultation to help you figure out how to get started in the claims process.
+Our team will provide you with a FREE consultation to help you understand your legal options and figure out how to get started in the claims process.
+We will listen to your side of the story, determine what caused your accident, and identify all sources of financial recovery.

 What You Should Know About Car Accident Claims in Illinois